Malcan-Technologies/creditxpress_aws/BRAND_STYLE_GUIDE.md

 ## 🧠 Prompt Summary for Cursor AI

 > Use a soft off-white background (`#F7F4EF`) with primary brand color in purple (`#7C3AED`) and a complementary blue accent (`#38BDF8`).
+Each product has its own color theme: Business Loans (Blue-600), Earned Wage Access (Emerald-600), Private Credit Investments (Gray-800), Credit Analytics (Purple-Primary), and Credit Builder (Yellow-500).
 Layout cards in visually interesting proportions (1/3 + 2/3, 1/4 + 3/4, etc.) with consistent spacing and rounded corners (`rounded-xl`).
 Use Manrope for headings and Inter for body text.
 Buttons should have hover states and fit the brand colors.
 Ensure layout is responsive and easy to read.